brennon/Pypsy/docs/source/index.rst

 =====

 Pypsy is a library for the analysis of of psychophysiological data.
-Currently, Pypsy provides a suite of tools for the decomposotion and analysis of electrodermal activity (EDA) signals.
+Currently, Pypsy provides a suite of tools for the decomposition and analysis of electrodermal activity (EDA) signals.
 Much of this functionality is a port of the `Ledalab <http://www.ledalab.de>`_ software from the `MATLAB <http://www.mathworks.com>`_ programming language.